ericjiang97/googlecloud-techtalk/present.md

 # Talk Summary

 1. Introduction to Google Cloud
-2. Deep-Dive
+2. What is Google App Engine
   a.
+GAE Environments
+  b.
+What is Scaling and Why is it Important?
+3. Deep-Dive
-Setting up SDK tools
+  a.
+Setting up Google SDK tools
-3. Google App Engine
 4. Other Tools

 [NOTE]: You can play with Google Cloud Platform off your student accounts